A 5 minute conversation about why professional copywriters cost so much

 His response…?
 “We usually get a few sales, but advertising doesn’t really work that good, anyway.”

-Well, in the back of my mind that little voice was screaming at me to just slap this guy upside the head, and tell him to shut the hell up.
+Well, in the back of my mind that little voice was screaming to just slap this guy upside the head, and tell him to go away.

 But, I’ve heard his same story many times in the past (plus, I’ve learned to control my anger issues), so I already have a much calmer response sitting in my reservoir.